wolfgangj/stic/README.md

 # `stic` - the "Sanity-To-Insanity Converter"

-The `stic` is a very simple tool (written in Ruby) to convert a sane markup format to HTML5.
+The `stic` is a very simple tool (~200 lines of Ruby) to convert a sane markup format to HTML5.
-I wrote it in particular to make working with the (really helpful) BEM convention more convenient.
+I wrote it in particular to make working with the (really helpful) [BEM](https://css-tricks.com/bem-101/) convention more convenient.

 Features: